History of WJLS, Beckley, West Virginia

 Bill Lynch, Merv Amols.
 Seated: Jack Pevora, chief announcer.

-The following is a timeline of mainly early events in the history of WJLS, Beckley, West Virginia.
+This page consists of a timeline of mainly early events in the history of WJLS, Beckley, West Virginia.
 Corrections or additions are welcome.
+First, here are some facts that do not readily fit into the timeline.

 1938